 “We don’t want people caught by surprise if they get their refund a few weeks later than previous years,” said IRS Commissioner John Koskinen.

 Tax law changes around two key tax credits are driving the IRS’ warning to review your withholding.
 One is the new law to hold tax refunds a few weeks for some early filers in 2017 claiming the Earned Income Tax Credit and the Additional Child Tax Credit.
 Under the Congress Act – Protecting Americans from Tax Hikes (PATH) – the IRS must hold the entire refund — even the portion not associated with the EITC and ACTC — until at least Feb.
 15th.
+The additional time helps the IRS stop fraudulent refunds from being issued to identity thieves and fraudulent claims with fabricated wages and withholdings.

 In addition, the IRS and state tax administrators continue to focus on and deal with identity theft and refund fraud which are expected to increase in the 2017 tax season.
 This will mean even more tax returns could again require additional reviews which all this takes extra time with the staffing/budget constraints at the IRS.